rust-windowing/softbuffer/README.md

 Alternatives
 ==

 [minifb](https://crates.io/crates/minifb) also allows putting a 2D buffer/image on a window in a platform-independent way.
 Minifb's approach to doing window management itself, however, is problematic code duplication.
 We already have very high quality libraries for this in the Rust ecosystem (such as [winit](https://crates.io/crates/winit)), and minifb's implementation of window management is not ideal.
-For example, it occasionally segfaults on some platforms and is missing key features such as the ability to set a window icon.
-While it would be possible to add these features to minifb, it makes more sense to instead use the standard window handling systems.
+For example, it occasionally segfaults and is missing key features such as setting a window icon on some platforms.
+While adding these features to minifb would be possible, it makes more sense to use the standard window handling systems instead.

 What about [pixels](https://crates.io/crates/pixels)?
 Pixels accomplishes a very similar goal to Softbuffer, however there are two key differences.
 Pixels provides some capacity for GPU-accelerated post-processing of what is